Sam-Varghese/Notes/Networking/Networking_Notes.md

 <hr>

-* Web Browsing , E-Mail , Vedio Conferencing , Vedio
+* Web Browsing , E-Mail , Vedio Conferencing , Vedio ,etc now were supported.
+Data speed also increased to 144kbps to 2mbps.